-- Every dollar you give to a qualified charitable organization through an outright gift in your will is fully deductible for federal estate tax purposes when all legal requirements are met. - An estate tax deduction is also allowed for a deferred gift, even though the gift first provides income benefits to beneficiaries.
+Every dollar you give to a qualified charitable organization through an outright or deferred gift in your will is fully deductible for federal estate tax purposes when all legal requirements are met.

 If your estate may be subject to the federal estate tax, minimizing the impact of this tax on beneficiaries becomes an important consideration.
 Since gifts in your will remove assets from your estate, they can help minimize the impact of the estate tax.